Oilers vs Jets Prediction — AI Finds CAN'T MISS NHL Lines & Props (Apr 13)

 Edmonton vs. Winnipeg Prop Picks (AI)

-AI algorithm Remi is pouring through tons of data on each line.
+Remi is pouring through loads of data on each line.
 In fact, anytime the Oilers and Jets play there’s always several intriguing trends to key in on.
-Not to mention games played at Canada Life Centre in Apr can often follow normal, predictable betting trends.
+Not to mention games played at Canada Life Centre in Apr seemingly never follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: V. Arvidsson over 1.5 Shots on Goal.